MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Related Work

-\paragraph{Human-Object Interaction (HOI) Synthesis.} Research in HOI synthesis has explored the generation of human motions conditioned on interaction prompts.
-Early works~\citep{chao2018learningdetecthumanobjectinteractions, gkioxari2018detectingrecognizinghumanobjectinteractions} focused on recognizing and localizing HOIs in 2D, while more recent studies~\citep{pi2023hierarchicalgenerationhumanobjectinteractions, soni2025videoagentselfimprovingvideogeneration, jiang2024autonomouscharactersceneinteractionsynthesis, kim2025davidmodelingdynamicaffordance} synthesize 3D motions of a single human or multiple humans under verb conditioning.
-These methods demonstrate that interactions can be generated when instances are explicitly parameterized, but remain restricted to motion-level synthesis.
-Importantly, they have not been integrated into video diffusion, where interaction modeling must directly govern pixel generation. \paragraph{Relation Customization.} Recent methods~\citep{wei2025dreamrelationrelationcentricvideocustomization, tan2025synmotionsemanticvisualadaptationmotion, zhao2023motiondirectormotioncustomizationtexttovideo, huang2025videomagemultisubjectmotioncustomization, wei2023dreamvideocomposingdreamvideos} customize specific motions or relations (\emph{e.g., pick up}) through relation-specific adapters or motion priors.
-While effective in narrow cases, they rely on a closed verb set, require per-relation tuning, decouple control from text grounding, and struggle with multiple instance pairs, limiting generalization to open-vocabulary verb set. \paragraph{Controllable Video Diffusion Models.} Controllable video generation~\citep{esser2023structurecontentguidedvideosynthesis, zhang2023controlvideotrainingfreecontrollabletexttovideo, cai2025omnivcusfeedforwardsubjectdrivenvideo, li2025magicmotioncontrollablevideogeneration, gu2025diffusionshader3dawarevideo, geng2025motionpromptingcontrollingvideo, feng2025resourceefficientmotioncontrolvideo} introduces guidance signals such as edge maps, depth maps, bounding boxes, optical flow, or trajectories to constrain the geometry and motion of the scene.
+\paragrapht{Human-Object Interaction (HOI) Synthesis.} Research in HOI synthesis has explored generating human motions conditioned on interaction prompts.
+Early works~\citep{chao2018learningdetecthumanobjectinteractions, gkioxari2018detectingrecognizinghumanobjectinteractions} focused on recognizing and localizing HOIs in 2D, while more recent studies~\citep{pi2023hierarchicalgenerationhumanobjectinteractions, soni2025videoagentselfimprovingvideogeneration} synthesize 3D motions of a single human or multiple humans under verb conditioning.
+These methods demonstrate that interactions can be generated when instances are explicitly parameterized, but they remain restricted to motion-level synthesis.
+Importantly, they have not been integrated into video diffusion, where interaction modeling must directly govern pixel generation. \paragrapht{Relation Customization.} Recent methods~\citep{wei2025dreamrelationrelationcentricvideocustomization, tan2025synmotionsemanticvisualadaptationmotion} customize specific relations (e.g., \emph{pick up}) via relation-specific adapters or motion priors.
+While effective in narrow cases, they rely on a closed verb set, require per-relation tuning, decouple control from text grounding, and struggle with multiple instance pairs, limiting generalization to open-vocabulary verb set. \paragrapht{Controllable Video Diffusion Models.} Controllable video generation~\citep{esser2023structurecontentguidedvideosynthesis, zhang2023controlvideotrainingfreecontrollabletexttovideo, cai2025omnivcusfeedforwardsubjectdrivenvideo, li2025magicmotioncontrollablevideogeneration, gu2025diffusionshader3dawarevideo, geng2025motionpromptingcontrollingvideo, feng2025resourceefficientmotioncontrolvideo} introduces guidance signals such as depth, bounding boxes, optical flow, or trajectories to constrain scene geometry and motion.
 While such controls improve temporal consistency and enable user-defined dynamics, they remain agnostic to interaction semantics.
 Even multi-instance controls using bounding boxes or mask sequences operate independently of text, leaving subject-action-object relations under-specified.
 As a result, controllable methods support single-instance manipulation but fall short on multi-instance interactions, which require explicit alignment with textual descriptions.